vislupus/vislupus.github.io/_posts/2020-08-22-welcome-to-jekyll.md

 ---
 layout: post
 title:  "Welcome to Jekyll!"
-tags: [toc.js, kramdown, Markdown, Customization, fsdkjhhj, dgfkjshkjdsf, kjsdhfkhs, jlksdfjs, kjsdhfkhks, lksdklfjk, kjhsdhkfkjs, kjhsldkflkj, kjsldfklj, lkslkdjfj, oilsjdfklj, kksjdfllk, kkljsdfklj]
+tags: [toc.js, kramdown, Markdown, fsdkjhhj, dgfkjshkjdsf, kjsdhfkhs, jlksdfjs, kjsdhfkhks, lksdklfjk, kjhsdhkfkjs, kjhsldkflkj, kjsldfklj, lkslkdjfj, oilsjdfklj, kksjdfllk, kkljsdfklj]
 excerpt: This is my awesome writeup of this fantastic thing
 ---

 {% include math-jax.html %}

+We made 1 million dollars {% comment %} in losses {% endcomment %} this year

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.